-Council is committed to engaging with our community to ensure the ECMP is inclusive, captures local knowledge, aspirations and concerns, and implementation is supported.
-In all, over 250 people have been involved in development of this program.
-Groups consulted include:
+Council is committed to engaging with our community to ensure the Manning River is inclusive, captures local knowledge and reflects aspirations and concerns.
+In all, over 300 people have been involved in development of this program.
+Groups consulted included:

 - The Manning River ECMP Reference Group

 - The ECMP Technical Advisory Group

 - Delivery partners both within and external to Council

-- The Biripi Community
+- The Aboriginal community

-- Community Interest Groups
+- Community Interest and Industry Groups

 - Farmers

 - The wider community

-Our community told us what they valued most in the Manning River is healthy aquatic ecosystems, which underpin all other values.
+Our community told us that what they value most in the Manning River is healthy aquatic ecosystems, which underpin all other values.
 This was closely followed by visual amenity and then cultural and spiritual values.
-Riverbank vegetation and instream habitat were selected as the most important features of the Manning River.
-To protect these and other values, we developed a set of themes and objectives for action as shown overleaf.
+Riverbank vegetation and instream habitat were selected as the most important environmental features of the Manning River.
+To protect these and other values, we developed a set of themes and objectives as shown overleaf.